Monitoring Docker, OpenShift, Kubernetes and Linux - Version 5.21

 Improvements for streaming objects from API Server

-Collectord allowed you to stream objects from the API Server for a long time.
-And it was pretty easy to configure it to forward the objects only from a specific namespace.
-But it was not simple to stream all namespaces except a few.
+Collectord has allowed you to stream objects from the API Server for a long time.
+And it was pretty easy to configure it to forward the objects only from a specific namespace, but it was not simple to stream all namespaces except a few.

 This version brings filtering capabilities for streaming objects from the API server.